- Overview

 | Volume | Report column or columns that make up the total volume.
 Items that increase volume should be dragged to the + section.
 Items that decrease volume, such as credits, should be dragged to the - section. |

-| Income | Individual income columns, if applicable.
+| Income Component | Individual income columns, if applicable.
 Adding individual income columns to this section allows them to be modified using CRM Residual Templates. |

 | Total Income | Report column that represents total revenue before expenses. |